rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 The idea is very simple

-- check ii the number is less than zero
+- check if the number is less than zero
 - if the number is less than zero, return false
 - initialize a variable temp with X ( because we lose the initial value of X in the logic)
 - initialize the reverse variable with 0
 - loop over the number until it's less than or equal to zero (at one point it will be)
 - now, multiply the reversed variable with 10 and add the last digit of the number to it
-- remove the last digit of x
+- remove the last digit of X
 - when the loop ends, we will have our reversed number
 - if the reversed number is equal to temp ( initial number ), return true
 - else, false